 The objective of staff training is to ensure incident response personnel have the knowledge, skills, and abilities to initiate and sustain the appropriate response actions.
-Employees and permanent contractors assigned duties in the ICS organization receive training to ensure they are competent and/or appropriately qualified for those duties.
-At a minimum, it is Pembina's expectation these individuals are familiar with the Corporate EM Plan, applicable supplemental plan(s) for their area(s) of operations, as well as the authority and accountabilities of their potential response role(s).
+Personnel assigned duties within the ICS organization receive training to ensure they are competent and/or appropriately qualified for those duties.
+At a minimum, it is Pembina's expectation these individuals are familiar with the Corporate ERP, applicable supplemental plan(s) for their area(s) of operations, as well as the authority and accountabilities of their potential response role(s).
 Pembina Emergency Management training consists of the following:

-- Awareness of the Corporate EM Plan and supplemental plan(s); - Incident Command System (ICS) training, including roles and responsibilities; - Identification of public protection measures during an emergency; and - Review of communication methods and processes (internal/external).
+- Awareness of the Corporate ERP and supplemental plan(s); - Incident Command System (ICS) training, including roles and responsibilities; - Identification of public protection measures during an emergency; and - Review of communication methods and processes (internal/external).